-1. Approves the United Nations Human Settlements Programme's Medium-term Strategic and Institutional Plan for the period 2008-2013 as reflected in the note by the Executive Director, with the exception of the proposals regarding the establishment of a revolving fund account, which is the subject of a separate resolution entitled "Strengthening the Habitat and Human Settlements Foundation: experimental financial mechanisms for pro-poor housing and infrastructure", and with the further exception of the proposal to establish a voluntary indicative scale of contributions;

-2. Requests the Executive Director to establish a process of dialogue with the Committee of Permanent Representatives on further refining the resource mobilization strategy, including, among other things, innovative and non-conventional funding sources and options adopted by other United Nations bodies for broadening the donor base and, in particular, encouraging non-earmarked contributions;

-3. Endorses the six focus areas and the enhanced normative and operational framework of the Medium-term Strategic and Institutional Plan and requests the Executive Director, in consultation with the Committee of Permanent Representatives, to elaborate a process for improvement of the Plan, including the agreement of specific "SMART" indicators, targets and priorities in order further to refine each of the focus areas and for reflection in the United Nations Human Settlements Programme's Strategic Framework and work programme and budget;

-4. Requests the Executive Director, within the context of sustainable development, to ensure that cross-cutting issues such as gender, environment, youth and disaster prevention response are duly

-- Governing Council resolution 21/10. - See document HSP/GC/21/5/Add.2. - See document HSP/GC/21/5/Add.1, paras.
-13 and 14. - Specific, measurable, achievable, realistic and time-bound.

-&lt;sup>12 General Assembly resolution 60/1, paragraph 17: "...the development goals and objectives agreed at the major United Nations conferences and summits, including those agreed at the Millennium Summit that are described as the Millennium Development Goals ..."
-See also General Assembly resolution 55/2.

-HSP/GC/21/5.
+- 1. Approves the United Nations Human Settlements Programme's Medium-term Strategic and Institutional Plan for the period 2008-2013 as reflected in the note by the Executive Director, with the exception of the proposals regarding the establishment of a revolving fund account, which is the subject of a separate resolution entitled "Strengthening the Habitat and Human Settlements Foundation: experimental financial mechanisms for pro-poor housing and infrastructure", and with the further exception of the proposal to establish a voluntary indicative scale of contributions; - 2.
+Requests the Executive Director to establish a process of dialogue with the Committee of Permanent Representatives on further refining the resource mobilization strategy, including, among other things, innovative and non-conventional funding sources and options adopted by other United Nations bodies for broadening the donor base and, in particular, encouraging non-earmarked contributions; - 3.
+Endorses the six focus areas and the enhanced normative and operational framework of the Medium-term Strategic and Institutional Plan and requests the Executive Director, in consultation with the Committee of Permanent Representatives, to elaborate a process for improvement of the Plan, including the agreement of specific "SMART" indicators, targets and priorities in order further to refine each of the focus areas and for reflection in the United Nations Human Settlements Programme's Strategic Framework and work programme and budget; - 4.
+Requests the Executive Director, within the context of sustainable development, to ensure that cross-cutting issues such as gender, environment, youth and disaster prevention response are duly reflected in the implementation of the Enhanced Normative and Operational Framework, including in the indicators for each focus area; - 5.
+Also requests the Executive Director to initiate plans for turning ideas into action at the regional and national levels in collaboration with partners at the global, regional, national and local levels, keeping in mind the need for regional balance, in order to assist developing countries to achieve their human settlement-related Millennium Development Goals; - 6.
+Further requests the Executive Director to establish, in consultation with the Committee of Permanent Representatives, clear criteria for the United Nations Human Settlements Programme's country-level activities and deployment of Habitat Programme Managers, keeping in view the need for geographical balance and the need to ensure efficiency of the Habitat Programme Managers through proper training and the provision of adequate resources; - 7.
+Endorses the proposal for a review of the United Nations Human Settlements Programme's regional presence prior to the twenty-second session of the Governing Council; - 8.
+Encourages Governments to establish or strengthen broad-based national UN-Habitat committees or other participatory bodies to promote the implementation of the enhanced normative and operational framework; - 9.
+Welcomes the consultations made with the Committee of Permanent Representatives on the strategic policy for addressing the sustainable human settlements aspects of human-made and natural disaster management and requests that the strategic policy be put forward for review by the Committee of Permanent Representatives by the end of 2007; - 10.
+Requests the Executive Director, irrespective of the level of funds received, to give immediate priority to the proposed institutional reforms, including further implementation of results-based management, robust knowledge management systems and any institutional adjustments necessary better to align the organization with the Medium-term Strategic and Institutional Plan, consistent with the wider process of United Nations system-wide reform; - 11.
+Also requests the Executive Director, in accordance with the priorities identified in the Medium-term Strategic and Institutional Plan, to review human resource requirements and implement a

+Governing Council resolution 21/10.

+See document HSP/GC/21/5/Add.2.